joejenett/iwebthings/_posts/2023-04-02-i-webthings-recent-lineup-changes.md

 summary:
 comments: true
 ---
 <p>The server failure a few weeks ago was an opportunity to reorganize the <em>webthings</em> to help improve server performance and content longevity.
 In the process, many individual site improvements were implemented.
-For clarity, here’s a list of all the <em>webthings’</em> current URLs:</p>
+For clarity, here’s a list of all the <em>webthings’</em> current URLs (updated 4/10/23):</p>
 <div id="tabletop">
 <div class="headerow">
 <div class="headercell">
-active sites
+currently active
 </div>
 </div>
 <div class="grouper">